NOW & THEN

 Ungers grocery store and adjoining home on Columbia Street are shown on the left in June

-building on the same site.
+the same site.

 All rights reserved.